djhemath/hemath.dev/content/blog/why-i-prefer-email-conversation-over-chat-messages.md

 Again, call me a old-guy, I don't care.
 But I'd never value chat messages more than well-thought emails and letters.

-I’m not saying we should abandon instant messaging (it has its place), but maybe we should slow down.
+I'm not saying we should abandon instant messaging (it has its place), but maybe we should slow down.
 Instead of firing off quick replies, what if we took a few moments to actually think?
 What if we treated some conversations as emails—even if they happen in chat?

-At the end of the day, communication isn’t just about exchanging words.
-It’s about making connections that matter.
+At the end of the day, communication isn't just about exchanging words.
+It's about making connections that matter.

 You got something more to add to this, feel free to write an email to me - [hem@hemath.dev](hem@hemath.dev)